STATEMENT | International Rivers statement on Teesta-V hydropower station destruction in Sikkim

 Is the Disaster in Libya Coming Soon to an Aging Dam Near You?

-Originally Published in The New York Times by Josh Klemm and Isabella Winkler Mr. Klemm and Ms. Winkler are co-directors of International Rivers, a group that advocates for healthy rivers and the rights of river communities.
-The collapse of two dams in Libya, unleashing torrential floodwaters that left at least 3,000 people dead and over 4,200 still missing, was both…
+In response to the tragic dam collapse, Josh Klemm and Isabella Winkler, co-directors of International Rivers published an opinion piece in the The New York Times.
+Below are highlights The collapse of two dams in Libya, unleashing torrential floodwaters that left at least 3,000 people dead and over 4,200 still missing, was both predicted and preventable.
+And they won’t…

 Read More